Best Golf Balls For Beginners 2024

 What to consider when buying golf balls

-With so many golf balls available on the market, picking the right ball for you can sometimes be a very overwhelming choice.
-Particularly for beginner players, cutting through the many different brands and types of ball to get the right one for your abilities can be a difficult task.
-But don't fret!
-We've set out below a list of things you need to consider when buying your next pack of golf balls.
-Take a look and keep these points in mind when you head down to your local shop.
+Picking the right ball for you can sometimes be a very overwhelming choice given the vast array of options out there.
+For beginner players especially, cutting through the many different brands and types of ball to get the right one for your abilities can be a difficult task.
+But never fear, Golf Monthly are here!
+We've set out below a list of things you need to consider when buying your next pack of golf balls, so have a look and keep these points in mind when you head down to your local shop.

 Durability

-When it comes to beginner golf balls this is one of the most important factors to consider.
 Occasionally cheaper models don't last as long because they cut up, or the cover isn't made of a high quality.
-These balls tend not to perform as well or for as long as more premium offerings on the market.
+These balls tend not to perform as well or for as long as some of the more premium offerings on the market.
 But you can pick up durable balls for a reasonable price, and the longer that ball lasts, the better value you'll get out of it.
 For more durable golf balls, look out for offerings that have firmer covers because they will be less likely to sustain cuts and scrapes.
 But if feel is more important to you than durability, go for models with softer covers.
+It's also worth pointing out that beginner golfers tend to lose a lot of golf balls during a round so if you are using a new ball every couple of holes then durability is less of a factor and price will be the bigger concern for many.

 Color

-No longer do your golf balls have to all be white.
-Instead they can be different colors like yellow, red, or even green.
+No longer do your golf balls have to all be white because many models come in yellow, red, green and more.
 Do you regularly find yourself in the trees?
 Or do you have a hard time seeing your golf ball on the fairways as it is?
 Colored balls can help you find your ball in tricky situations and that can also prolong the life of your balls.

 Budget